-Maxillary gland, lungs, liver, kidneys, seminal vesicles, prostate and dorsal abdominal connective tissue of TRAMP or C57BL/6J wild-type mice and the intestinal tract from Apc^{Min} mice were fixed in formalin for a minimum of 2 weeks.
-All tissues were embedded in paraffin wax, and standard sections (5 μm thick) were cut and stained with hematoxylin and eosin before microscopic examination.
+Maxillary gland, lungs, liver, kidneys, seminal vesicles, prostate and dorsal abdominal connective tissue of TRAMP or C57BL/6J wild-type mice and the intestinal tract from $Apc^{Min}$ mice were fixed in formalin for a minimum of 2 weeks.
+All tissues were embedded in paraffin wax, and standard sections (5 $\mu$ m thick) were cut and stained with haematoxylin and eosin for histopathological assessment.
+In the interpretation of the pathology of the TRAMP tumours criteria outlined in the Bar Habor classification were applied.

-Measurement of IGF-1 and IGFBP-3 Concentrations
+2.6.
+Measurement of IGF-1 and IGFBP-3 concentrations

-TRAMP mice received standard diet or diet fortified with silibinin or silipide (0.2% silibinin equivalents) for 30 weeks post weaning, after which they were exsanguinated under terminal halothane anesthesia.
+TRAMP mice received standard diet or diet fortified with silibinin or silipide (0.2% silibinin equivalents) for 30 weeks post weaning, after which they were exsanguinated under terminal halothane anaesthesia.
 Levels of IGF-1 and IGFBP-3 were determined in the plasma using the enzyme-linked immunosorbent assay (ELISA) kits "Quantikine Mouse IGF-1" (catalogue number MG100) and "Mouse IGFBP-3" (catalogue number DY775, both from R+D Systems, Abingdon, UK).
 The IGF-1 kit procedure contained an acid-ethanol extraction step to separate IGFs from their binding sites.
 The assays were validated and performed according to the vendor's instructions.
-Information on circulating IGFBP-3 levels in mice is sparse, and published values vary considerably between studies (16, 33).
+Information on circulating IGFBP-3 levels in mice is sparse, and published values vary considerably between studies.
 Therefore in a preparatory experiment we analyzed IGFBP-3 levels in plasma from several mouse strains to determine typical levels and variability.
 Mean values varied between 1120 and 1450 ng/mL depending on strain, with intra-strain coefficients of variation of 25-35% (n=6-10).
-The IGFBP-3 level observed in C57BL6J mice in the experiment described here (920 \pm 310 ng/mL) is compatible with these values.
-The molar ratio of IGF-1 to IGFBP-3 was calculated as (0.13 x IGF-1 concentration [ng/mL]) / (0.036 x IGFBP-3 concentration [ng/mL]) (34).
+The IGFBP-3 level observed in C57BL6J mice in the experiment described here (920±310 ng/mL) is compatible with these values.
+The molar ratio of IGF-1 to IGFBP-3 was calculated as (0.13 x IGF-1 concentration [ng/mL]) / (0.036 x IGFBP-3 concentration [ng/mL]).